 Predictive Models for Acute Oral Systemic Toxicity

-Project participants and others interested in the project attended the Predictive Models for Acute Oral Systemic Toxicity project attended a workshop of the same name at the National Institutes of Health in Bethesda, Maryland, on April 11-12, 2018.
+Project participants and others interested in the Predictive Models for Acute Oral Systemic Toxicity project attended a workshop of the same name at the National Institutes of Health in Bethesda, Maryland, on April 11-12, 2018.
 Read workshop report (Kleinstreuer et al. 2018) in Computational Toxicology.

 Background and Scope